 My mother always suggested that it was important to have something living in every room of your home.

 From hanging plants and terrariums to succulents and statement plants, there are endless options to choose from.
 Whether you have a small apartment or a spacious house, there is always a plant that can fit into your decor.
 With their vibrant colors, unique shapes, and varied sizes, indoor plants can be used to create eye-catching displays or subtle accents.
-They can be placed on windowsills, shelves, tables, or even hung from the ceiling, adding a touch of greenery to any room.

 So, whether you’re a seasoned plant parent or just starting your indoor plant decor, incorporating plants into your interior design is a surefire way to create a warm and inviting atmosphere in your home.

-Plant Decor Ideas
+9 Creative Plant Decor Ideas for Your Living Room

 My friend Michele from Vintage Home Designs shares these fabulous ways to make your own Topiaries—real and faux!